-A rare group of naturalistically carved cattles - bull, cow and calf standing around a stump.
+A rare group of naturalistically carved cattles - bull, female cattle and young cattle standing around a stump.
 Original glass vase inset in the stump.
 Height without glass: 17.7' inches (45 cm).
 Masterly carved in Brienz, Switzerland ca. 1890.

 Width: 15.75" (40 cm)